Free Hallstatt Walking Tour:

 In 1720AD, a new tradition started with the decorative painting of new skulls going into the Bone House.
 Of the 1200 people with bones in the chapel, over 600 of the skulls have been painted.
-The early paintings were limited to flowers meant to symbolize wreaths of flowers that are traditionally laid on graves, and were seen as a sign of love.
-The painting later expanded into their names, the dates they lived and more symbols such Oak Leaves (symbol of fame or importance), Laurel (symbol of victory), Ivy (the symbol of life), and Roses (symbol of love).
+The early paintings were limited to flowers meant to symbolize wreaths of flowers that are traditionally laid on graves and were seen as a sign of love.
+The skull painting later expanded to include names, the dates they lived, and more symbolic emblems with hidden meanings like Oak Leaves (symbol of fame or importance), Laurel (symbol of victory), Ivy (the symbol of life), and Roses (symbol of love).
 The two predominantly place skulls under the Cross of Salvation have been painted with Snakes (symbol of death and the sins of Adam and Eve).
-The both the left on right of the cross are bibles, each with two skulls of former priests.
+On both the left and right sides of the cross are bibles, each with two skulls of former priests.

 About The Village Viewpoint: If you’ve ever seen a postcard of Hallstatt, the vantage point for it was most likely located here.
-While tired visitors sometimes skip this last stop, photographers will be very happy that they toughed out the extra 300 meters of light walking for the timeless shot of Hallstatt.
-It is also awesome to get a unique angle to see the village now that you know what many of the builds are and can recognize them.
-We love ending our Hallstatt walking tour here not just for the beautiful viewpoint, but also as a great place to quietly reflect on the wonderful day we just had.
+While tired visitors sometimes skip this final stop on our self-guided walking tour, photographers will be very happy that they toughed out the extra 300 meters of light walking for the timeless shot of Hallstatt.
+It is such a unique panoramic angle to see the village, especially now that you have seen many of the buildings and can recognize them.
+We love ending our free Hallstatt walking tour here not just for the beautiful viewpoint, but also as a great place to quietly reflect on the wonderful day we just had.

 Other Nearby Sights: